HannesDiemerling/IV-Implementation/iv_in_python.md

 If the groups are identical, the classifier will be unable to classify better than by guessing.
 Therefore, if the classifier predicts better than guessing, it can be concluded that there is a group difference.
 This procedure makes it necessary to estiamted a classifier's prediction accuracy.
-That can be achieved in various ways; typical examples include a train-test split, cross-validation, or bootstrap [@kohavi_study_1995].
+That can be achieved in various ways; typical examples include a train-test split, Cross Validation (CV), or bootstrap [@kohavi_study_1995].

 Train-test split works by splitting the data into a train set and a test set.
 The training set is used to train the classifier, which then predicts the elements of the test set [@kohavi_study_1995].
 The accuracy is then the number of correct classifications over the total number of classifications, which is binomially distributed and hence allows for all kinds of statistical tests.
 For instance, a binomial test against a null hypothesis of a guessing classifier can be used to determine if the groups differ significantly in a frequentistic analysis.
 However, since the amount of data is limited [@sahiner_classifier_2008], splitting the data reduces the size of both the training set, giving less learning opportunities for the classifier, and the test set, adding more standard error in the binomial test.
 In consequence, this leads to a decline in the accuracy of the model [@santafe_dealing_2015] and a less precise estimate of the accuracy.
 This also limits the statistical power, which is undesirable [@rossi_statistical_2013].
-Consequently, the train-test split is an uncommon method; usually, variants of cross validation (CV) is used instead [@kohavi_study_1995; @devroye_distribution-free_1979; @geisser_predictive_1975; @stone_cross-validatory_1974].
+Consequently, the train-test split is an uncommon method; usually, variants of CV are used instead [@kohavi_study_1995; @devroye_distribution-free_1979; @geisser_predictive_1975; @stone_cross-validatory_1974].

-In the process of cross-validation, the dataset is split into $k$ subsets called "folds."
+In the process of CV, the dataset is split into $k$ subsets called "folds."
 Then, a procedure analogous to the train-test split is repeated for each fold, in which the classifier is trained on $k-1$ folds and subsequently predicts the items of the remaining fold.
 In total, every element is tested, so that the testset size equals the size of the full dataset, and the size of the training set is $\frac{k-1}{k}$ times the size of the full dataset.
 This approach addresses the problem posed by the reduced dataset sizes, thereby eliminating the diminished statistical power inherent to the train-test split method.
 As the value of $k$ increases, the training set size concomitantly increaes.
 In the particular case where $k$ is equal to the dataset size, this method is referred to as Leave-One-Out (LOO) [@misc{hastie2009elements], maximizing training- and testset size.

 It is often believed that the accuracy of CV predictions also follows a binomial distribution [@salzberg_comparing_1997].
 However, this is incorrect due to the dependency inherent in the repeated training and testing procedure, which results in an increased variance, as conjectured by Bouckaert [-@bouckaert_choosing_2003] and proven by Kim & von Oertzen [-@independent_validation].
 This results in alpha inflation of frequentistic tests, as has already been observed by Dietterich [@dietterich_approximate_1998].
 It also makes Bayesian estimation of the accuracy impossible.
 This effect should not be confused with the alpha inflation caused by actual dependency between the samples of the data set themselves [@kohavi_study_1995].
 The alpha inflation in this case is caused by the repeated training and testing progress, which creates dependencies of the probabilities that samples are classified correctly, even if the data samples themselves are independent.
 The accuracy distribution of CV is an unknown distribution that depends on the choice of classifier.

 One approach to conducting a hypothesis test against the null hypothesis of no difference between the groups is to utilize permutation tests [@pesarin_permutation_2010].
-Permutation tests repeatedly estimate the cross validation accuracy on the dataset while shuffling the group labels.
+Permutation tests repeatedly estimate the CV accuracy on the dataset while shuffling the group labels.
 This allows to approximate the distribution of the accuracy under the assumption of no difference between the groups.
 Comparing the CV accuracy with the original labels to this distribution allows to generate a significance test against the null hypothesis of no group difference.
 However, permutation tests are computationally expensive, as they have to repeat the CV procedure multiple times.
 In addition, they can only be used for frequentistic tests against the null hypothesis of no group differences, not for any other significance test (e.g., whether one classifier outperforms another) or any Bayesian analysis.

 An alternative is to repeatedly sample a training set by bootstrapping and then testing those samples that have not been sampled in the bootstrap [@kohavi_study_1995].
 This emulates a Bayesian approach, as it generates a distribution around the point estimate on training set sizes identical to the full data set size.
 However, the method introduces a dependency between the training test data samples, as some of those are repeated, which compromises the resulting distribution.
 In general, the distribution is not the posterior distribution, so that it cannot correctly be used for freuqentistic or Bayesian testing.